-Canadian-American soprano Othalie Graham continues to receive critical acclaim throughout North America.
-Widely known for her interpretation of the title role in Turandot, the Boston Globe noted that her “timbre and power were thrilling – steely ring from top to bottom – and her path from imperiousness to passion was convincing.”
+Canadian-American soprano Othalie Graham continues to receive critical acclaim throughout North America and is widely known for her interpretations of the title roles in Turandot and Aida and her commitment to Wagnerian repertoire.
+The Boston Globe noted that for her interpretation of Turandot her “timbre and power were thrilling – steely ring from top to bottom – and her path from imperiousness to passion was convincing.”

-Most recent engagements have included the title role in Ariadne auf Naxos with Festival Opera; the title role in Aida with Opera Carolina, Toledo Opera, and at the Teatro Greco di Siracusa in Sicily; and Minnie in La Fanciulla del West with Nashville Opera, and Indianapolis Opera.
-Recent concert highlights include Beethoven’s 9th Symphony with the Philadelphia Orchestra; an all-Wagner program with the Washington Chorus at the Kennedy Center and in Lima, Peru; the Verdi Requiem with the Atlanta Symphony Orchestra, and Mississippi Symphony Orchestra; Serena in Porgy and Bess with the Jacksonville Symphony; Isolde in Tristan und Isolde in Zagreb, Croatia; and the Britten War Requiem with the Fondazione Orchestra Sinfonica di Milano Giuseppe Verdi.
+Recent performances have included the title role in Aida with Opera Carolina, Toledo Opera, and at the Teatro Greco di Siracusa in Sicily with Marcello Giordani; the title role in Ariadne auf Naxos with Festival Opera; and the role of Minnie in La Fanciulla del West with Nashville Opera and Indianapolis Opera.
+Recent concert highlights include all-Wagner programs in Mexico City at Sala Nezahualcóyotl and at the Palacio de Bellas Artes, in Lima, Peru, and with the Washington Chorus at the Kennedy Center; Beethoven’s 9th Symphony with The Philadelphia Orchestra; the Verdi Requiem with the Atlanta Symphony Orchestra and Mississippi Symphony Orchestra; Serena in Porgy and Bess in concert with Toledo Opera and with the Springfield Symphony Orchestra and Jacksonville Symphony; Isolde in Tristan und Isolde in Zagreb, Croatia, and with the Washington National Chorus at the Kennedy Center; and the Britten War Requiem with the Fondazione Orchestra Sinfonica di Milano Giuseppe Verdi.